Manfi21/rpi-BabyCam/README.md

 ```

 ## Install MediaMTX :
-MediaMTX will be downloaded.
+MediaMTX will now be downloaded.
 Which version you use depends on Raspbian version and Pi used
 - Get Raspian version
 ```
 uname -m
 ```
 - Visit https://github.com/bluenviron/mediamtx/releases for latest versions and download links.
-- Copy the link and enter in the terminal with wget prefix, below example I’m using a 64bit version
+- Copy the link and enter in the terminal with wget prefix, below example I’m using the lattest (v1.9.0) 64bit version
 ```
 wget https://github.com/bluenviron/mediamtx/releases/download/v1.9.0/mediamtx_v1.9.0_linux_arm64v8.tar.gz
 ```